wsm6636/end-to-end/README.md

     │   └── 3plots                   # Plots as in the paper
     ├── utilities                    # Placeholder for additional files │   ├── analyzer.py              # Methods to analyze end-to-end timing behavior
-    │   ├── augmented_job_chain.py   # Augmented job chains as in the paper.
+    │   ├── augmented_job_chain.py   # Augmented job chains as in the paper
     │   ├── chain.py                 # Cause-effect chains
     │   ├── communication.py         # Communication tasks
     │   ├── evaluation.py            # Methods to draw plots